dagorret/netevolution/README.md

 [![Status](https://img.shields.io/badge/Status-Active%20Prototype-F59E0B)](#current-phase)
 [![License](https://img.shields.io/badge/License-Private-lightgrey)](#)

-An experimental mail client built in C# with a layered architecture, local SQLite persistence, IMAP synchronization through MailKit, and two frontends: CLI and Desktop with Avalonia.
+A mail client prototype built in C# with a layered architecture, local SQLite persistence, IMAP synchronization through MailKit, secure password storage through the host OS keyring, and two frontends: CLI and Desktop with Avalonia.

 ## What It Is